 Ennis, Virginia City, Nevada City

-Just 80 miles from your door step is the picturesque rural village of Ennis, Montana.
-It lies on the banks of the Madison River and has antique shops, art galleries, tackle stores, and sporting goods emporia.
-It has been used as the back drop for movies and commercials that you are familiar with.
-It’s ‘old west’ flavor is part of the attraction as visitors stroll the main street.
-Ennis serves as the gateway to Virginia and Nevada Cities.
-These preserved western towns lie adjacent to Alder Gulch, the site of the great gold discovery in Montana.
-Downtown Virginia City is as it was 100 years ago.
+Just 80 miles from your door step, you will find the picturesque rural village of Ennis, Montana.
+It lies on the banks of the Madison River and has antique shops, art galleries, tackle shops, and sporting goods emporia.
+Used as the back drop for movies and commercials, its "Old West" flavor is part of the attraction as visitors stroll the main street.
+Ennis serves as the gateway to the preserved western towns of Virginia and Nevada Cities which lie adjacent to Alder Gulch - the site of the great gold discovery in Montana.

+While contemporary shops, restaurants, saloons, and antique stores inhabit some of the buildings, downtown Virginia City is just as it was 100 years ago.
 Some of the buildings still have 70 year old merchandise on the shelves.
-Montana's first newspaper building, and the presses the paper was printed on are still intact.
+Montana's first newspaper building and the presses the paper was printed on are still intact.
 The cribs of working girls, blacksmith shops, the first state capital, and frontier architecture add to the charm and interest of this town.
-It is also possible to ride the historic railroad powered by a steam engine, or take a horse and carriage ride through town.
+Ride the historic railroad powered by a steam engine or take a horse and carriage ride through town.

-White Water Float Trips
+White Water & Float Trips